How Can Therapy Help with Anxiety?

 Cognitive Behavioural Therapy (CBT) for Anxiety

+From a CBT perspective, anxiety follows patterns.
 One of the most common is the struggle with uncertainty.

 When not knowing feels uncomfortable or unsafe, the mind tries to close the gap by worrying.
 This can look like running through scenarios, predicting outcomes, and trying to feel more prepared or in control.
 But because certainty never fully arrives, the relief is short-lived, and the cycle continues.
+In this sense, sometimes learning to tolerate ambiguous situations and say I don’t know, can be a step in a good direction.

 CBT also looks at the beliefs we hold about worry itself.